-4CleanTech Energy Centres are green energy generators such as Anaerobic Digestion Plants, Solar and Wind Installations.
-The preferred generation method however are Combined Heat and Power (CHP) units.
+4CleanTech's preferred green energy generators are Combined Heat and Power (CHP) units.

 Benefits of a CHP